Letâs imagine:

 - you keep the amount of frameworks, libraries, tools and services to an absolute minimum

-- you deploy it to a web-server thatâs not your local machine
+- you deploy it to a web server thatâs not your local machine

-Under-Engineer like you mean it
+Under-engineer like you mean it

 When I say âunder-engineeringâ I mean that you should purposefully avoid anything you can cut out from your tech stack.
 Aim for radically simple.
-If you think you canât go simpler, try again.
-If you donât feel bad about how scrappy youâre building things, youâre probably not trying hard enough (or youâre more comfortable with scrappiness than most).
+If you think you canât go simpler, try harder.
+If you donât feel bad for the scrappy nature of your code and infrastructure, youâre might not be trying hard enough or youâre more comfortable with scrappiness than most.

 Write CSS like your great-grandparents did.
-Or wouldâve done if it were around back then.
 No Tailwind.
 No Bootstrap.
+No PostCSS.
 Just honest to god <style>

 tags (or damn inline style